rienboonstoppel/BEP/README.md

 # BEP

-- Use createdataset-columnrotation.py to create datasets necessary for training, source data included.
-Saves data to not included 'data' folder
+STEP 1: Use createdataset.py to create datasets necessary for training, source data is included.
-- Use kerasmodel-columnrotation.py to train on the previous generated data.
-Saves trained model to not included 'saved_models' folder.
-Copy the desired model to 'saved_models/prediction_model'
+STEP 2: Use kerasmodel.py to train on the previous generated data.
-- Use predictions.py in order to generate a ranked edgelist based on the generated data and trained model
+STEP 3: Copy the desired model for prediction to 'saved_models/prediction_model' STEP 4: Use predictions.py in order to generate a ranked edgelist based on the a DREAM GRN and trained model